dsccommunity/SqlServerDsc/README.md

 ### xSQLServerDatabaseDefaultLocation

-This resource is used to configure database default locations for Data, Log, and Backup for SQL Server.
-For more information about database default locations, please read the article
-[Changing the Database Default Locations](https://technet.microsoft.com/en-us/library/dd206993.aspx).
+This resource is used to configure default locations for user databases.
+The types of default locations that can be changed are Data, Log, and Backup.
+For more information about database default locations, please read the article [Changing the Database Default Locations](https://technet.microsoft.com/en-us/library/dd206993.aspx).

 #### Requirements